Psychedelic/plug-docs/docs/build-an-app-examples/build-app-buy-me-a-coffee.md

 ## Call-to-action 🏃🏽‍♀️

-We are now going to create our main javascript file where our `call-to-action` is implement.
+We are now going to create our main javascript file where we'll implement the `call-to-action`.

 Create a file named `app.js` in the project directory.

-This is where we'll put our implementation code to handle the request via the [Plug's](/getting-started) application programming interface ([API](https://en.wikipedia.org/wiki/API)), as described in the [Getting started guide](/getting-started).
+This is where we'll put our implementation code to handle the requests via the [Plug's](/getting-started) application programming interface ([API](https://en.wikipedia.org/wiki/API)), as described in the [Getting started guide](/getting-started).

 As an initial placeholder, let's add a "mouse-click" event listener to the `call-to-action` that'll show an alert!